Firesphere/silverstripe-searcher/README.md

  5. Run in your browser - `/dev/build` to rebuild the database.
  6. You should see a new PageType in the CMS 'Search Results Page'.

+## Best practices

+* Use 'Content' as the default for a DataObject's main content.
+See known issues.
+* Use 'PublishFrom' and 'PublishUntil' as custom published-limits for the extra filter which is currently only applied to my own news-module.
+*

 ## Future plans

 * Integrate a highlighter for searchresults.
+* Integrate the already set-up search-keywords feature for Objects with this property.

 ## Known issues:

 * It's assumed, the searchable classes have a Title and Content to search.
-This is hopefully soon fixed.
+Can't be fixed since I can't look into your brain on what you are using.